Why is leasehold purchase conveyancing in Todmorden costs more?

-Todmorden Conveyancing for Leasehold Flats - A selection of Queries before buying
+Todmorden Conveyancing for Leasehold Flats - Sample of Questions you should ask before buying

 What prohibitions exist in the Todmorden Lease?
 You should be aware if it is fewer than eighty years it will impact the salability of the apartment.
 Check with your bank that they are happy with the length of the lease.
 Leases with fewer than 80 years remaining means that you will almost definitely need a lease extension at some point and it is worth discovering how much this will be.
 Remember, in most cases you would need to own the property for two years in order to be entitled to exercise a lease extension.
 What is the the remaining lease term?